FrankRay78/troubleshooting-remote-development-teams/README.md

 # Summary

 Offshore development is pretty common these days, but well-performing offshore teams are less so.
+Being on the receiving end of poorly built software is upsetting, particularly if your experiences have left you feeling powerless.
 But it doesn’t need to be like this.

 The solution is knowing what to build and communicating it effectively to the developers doing the work.
 Well-defined user stories provide a clear understanding of what to achieve and sufficient information for the developer to make the right decisions.